 Local Authorities and Net Zero

 There is huge potential for local authorities and community energy organisations to work together to pursue common local goals and the benefits offered by the community energy sector.
-This is a page collated to help interested Authorities explore the potential for these exceptional energy partnerships.
+This is a page to help interested local authorities explore the possibilities for these exceptional energy partnerships.

 Showcasing the power of these collaborations, we have the picture of Hollybush Primary School: one of 12 schools that went solar in a frontrunning £25 million community energy collaboration, between Leeds City Council and community energy organisation Solar for Schools.
 All schools in this project received long term cheaper energy prices plus 100% of profits returned to the school from the sale of electricity.
 This story captures one of many examples avaliable in our case studies section, celebrating the value and impact community is bringing across the country.